aredoubles/FindEBirdTargets/README.md

 - The `findtargets.py` file is now a script, where you input as many species as you'd like, plus a US state, and it returns a table of which locations they have been seen at in the past 30 days, sorted by the number of total sightings.
 - Allows for input of common names, but the API requires scientific names, so lookup is performed from the [eBird/Clements checklist](http://www.birds.cornell.edu/clementschecklist/download/).
-- To run, clone/download this repository, then navigate to that folder from the command line.
+- To run, clone/download this repository, then navigate to that folder from the command line, and run the script.
+Here's an example of what you'll see:

 ```
 > python findtargets.py